 "Images of Israel" is a six-part adult study program that empowers groups of Christians to have a robust experience in learning about Israel in its complexity, while bringing Christian theology and values into the conversation.

-As part of the New Paths: Christians Engaging Israel project, the heart of the project is engagement.
+The heart of the project is engagement.
 Participants work with texts, ideas, images, fellow learners, and leaders to explore Israel - as a state, as a people, as a nation, and as a land - and to clarify the commitment of Christians to work for justice and peace among Palestinians and Jews.

 Despite progress in Christian-Jewish relations in recent decades, crisis continues to focus our thinking about Israel.
 The crisis may be the vulnerability of the Jewish people targeted in the Holocaust, scattered as minorities around the world, or living in a besieged state.
 It may be the suffering of Palestinians under the administration of territories occupied by Israel since 1967.
 It may be the expectation of an end-times scenario in which Jewish return to the homeland plays a crucial role in Christian hope.